Ashley Williams (Mass Effect): Critical reception

 A few PC Gamer staff members, most notably Chris Thursten who emphasized her staunch opposition to pro-human groups like Cerberus and Terra Firma as well as her willingness to question the infallibility of Shepard's decisions, defended and praised the character.
 He argued that Ashley is "one of the most substantially well-rounded characters in the series" as well as "one of the few that doesn't need Shepard to step in and fix her life".
 In an article published by GamesRadar which focused specifically on Ashley, Thursten acknowledged that while she is probably the most contentious among the original trilogy's cast of characters, he maintained that "her value to the series comes specifically from the fact that she's willing to voice challenging views", and that "companion characters are at their best when they're written like real people."
 Luca Sarpori from The Games Machine called Ashley a strong female character, and suggested that she is despised by some players because of her potential role in the killing of Wrex in the first game.

-Analysis

 The character is held to be a notable example of the consequences that come with branching narratives in video games.
 Along with Kaidan Alenko, Ashley's role in the narrative of the original trilogy was termed "The Virmire Survivor" and analyzed in the 2017 book 100 Greatest Video Game Characters; whoever is saved serves as a constant reminder of player choices throughout the trilogy.
 In his article which was published by Gamasutra, Brandon Perdue noted that since players interact with the game through gameplay, the significance of choosing which character to save feels non-trivial and arises from its very real gameplay consequences.
 However, Perdue questioned the emotional weight behind what was "popularly discussed as one of the most momentous decisions a player can make in a game" as he found neither character to be particularly sympathetic.